Teotihuacan: Site layout

-The city's broad central avenue, called "Avenue of the Dead" (a translation from its Nahuatl name Miccoatli), is flanked by impressive ceremonial architecture, including the immense Pyramid of the Sun (third largest in the World after the Great Pyramid of Cholula and the Great Pyramid of Giza).
-Pyramid of the Moon and The Ciudadela with Temple of the Feathered Serpent Quetzalcoatl are placed at both ends of the Avenue while Palace-museum Quetzalpapálot, the fourth basic structure of the site, is situated between two main pyramids.
+The city's broad central avenue, called "Avenue of the Dead" (a translation from its Nahuatl name Miccaotli), is flanked by impressive ceremonial architecture, including the immense Pyramid of the Sun (third largest in the world after the Great Pyramid of Cholula and the Great Pyramid of Giza).
+Pyramid of the Moon and The Ciudadela with Temple of the Feathered Serpent are placed at both ends of the Avenue while Palace-museum Quetzalpapálot, the fourth basic structure of the site, is situated between two main pyramids.
 Along the Avenue are many smaller talud-tablero platforms as well.
 The Aztecs believed they were tombs, inspiring the name of the avenue.
 Scholars have now established that these were ceremonial platforms that were topped with temples.

 The Avenue of the Dead is roughly 40 meters wide and 4 km long.
 Further down the Avenue of the Dead, after a small river, is the area known as the Citadel, containing the ruined Temple of the Feathered Serpent Quetzalcoatl.
 This area was a large plaza surrounded by temples that formed the religious and political center of the city.
 The name "Citadel" was given to it by the Spanish, who believed it was a fort.
 Most of the common people lived in large apartment buildings spread across the city.
 Many of the buildings contained workshops where artisans produced pottery and other goods.

 The urban layout of Teotihuacan exhibits two slightly different orientations, which resulted from both astronomical and topographic criteria.
 The central part of the city, including the Avenue of the Dead, conforms to the orientation of the Sun Pyramid, while the southern part reproduces the orientation of the Ciudadela.
 The two constructions recorded sunrises and sunsets on particular dates, allowing the use of an observational calendar.
-The orientation of the Sun Pyramid was intended to record “the sunrises on February 11 and October 29 and sunsets on April 30 and August 13.
-The interval from February 11 and October 29, as well as from August 13 to April 30, is exactly 260 days”.
+The orientation of the Sun Pyramid was intended to record "the sunrises on February 11 and October 29 and sunsets on April 30 and August 13.
+The interval from February 11 and October 29, as well as from August 13 to April 30, is exactly 260 days".
 The recorded intervals are multiples of 13 and 20 days, which were elementary periods of the Mesoamerican calendar.
 Furthermore, the Sun Pyramid is aligned to Cerro Gordo to the north, which means that it was purposefully built on a spot where a structure with a rectangular ground plan could satisfy both topographic and astronomical requirements.
 The artificial cave under the pyramid additionally attests to the importance of this spot.

 Another example of artificial landscape modifications is the course of the San Juan River, which was modified to bend around the structures as it goes through the center of town eventually returning to its natural course outside of Teotihuacan.